Pingopete/RVE-KSP-1.0.4/Readme.txt

 RVE for KSP 1.0.4 | RSS 10.2+ | EVE Overhaul (latest)

 DO NOT BUG REPORT UNLESS THE ISSUE HASN'T BEEN LISTED BELOW -- OR YOU GAME LITERALLY DOESN'T WORK - THIS IS A WORK IN PROGRESS!
+If reporting please first state which version of RVE you're trying to run (i.e. Windows32 or Linux64)
 Requirements:
 	KSP 1.0.4
 	RSS 10.2: